-The officials' jurisdiction begins 60 minutes before the scheduled kickoff and ends when the referee declares the score final [S14].
+ARTICLE 1.
+The officials' jurisdiction begins 90 minutes before the scheduled kickoff and ends when the referee declares the score final [S14].
+It is expected that a minimum of three officials will take the field at 90 minutes before kickoff.
+All officials will be on the field at 40 minutes prior to kickoff.